The Library of Babel (website): Contents of the website

 there is an "Anglishize" feature, that points out words and clumps of words.

 The library's content is divided into numbered digital hexagons, each with 4 walls, 20 shelves and 640 volumes.
 The names of hexagons are limited to 3360 alphanumeric characters, for a total of more than 105229 available hexes.

 Algorithm

 The algorithm Basile created generates a 'book' by iterating every permutation of 29 characters: the 26 English letters, space, comma, and period.
 Each book is marked by a coordinate, corresponding to its place on the hexagonal library (hexagon name, wall number, shelf number, and book name) so that every book can be found at the same place every time.
-The website can generate all possible pages of 3200 characters and allows users to choose among about 104677 potential pages of books.
+The website can generate all possible pages of 3200 characters and allows users to choose among about 1.956 × 101,834,097 potential books.

 Academic response

 The Library of Babel website attracted the attention of scholars, particularly those working at the juncture of humanities and digital media.

 Zac Zimmer wrote in Do Borges's librarians have bodies: "Basile's is perhaps the most absolutely dehumanizing of all Library visualizations, in that beyond being driven to suicidal madness or philosophical resignation, his Librarians have become as devoid of meaning as the gibberish-filled books themselves."
 Journalist Jerry Adler said "It just may be the most fascinatingly useless invention in history."